Schmandre/notifyTVIDChange/README.md

 ```
 1. Unzip the file where ever you like
 2. Fill in the credentials and other parameters in config.py
-3. Set the correct path at the "FILE" var
+3. Set the correct path at the "FILE" var in teamviewer.sh
+4. Make the teamviewer.sh executable
-4. You are ready to go
+5. You are ready to go
 ```

 ## Authors